Spring Bulbs Celebrate

 Anemone blandaAnemone blanda

 Anemone coronaria, poppy anemone, Zones 6-9.
 Poppy anemones have larger flowers (3") and are taller (12-18") than A. apennina or A. blanda, and come in clear, bright colors of red, blue, purple, white and magenta with black centers and attractive ferny foliage.
 Unlike the other two species which only bloom in spring, you can plant tubers of A. coronaria in fall for spring blooms, in spring for summer blooms, and again in summer for fall blooms.
 Very showy in the garden and great for containers, too.
-Varieties include 'The Bride,' single white; 'Mount Everest,' double white; 'Bicolor,' single red and white; 'Mr. Fokker,' single violet-blue; 'Lord Lieutenant,' double violet-blue and 'Sylphide,' single rosy-violet.
+Varieties include 'The Bride,' single white; ‘Bicolor' single red and white; ‘The Governor,’ red; 'Mr. Fokker,' single violet-blue;' 'Lord Lieutenant,' double violet-blue; 'Mount Everest,' double white; and 'Sylphide,' single rose-violet.

 Anemone coronaria 'Bicolor'Anemone coronaria 'Bicolor'